 Jackie

-Hi Ashley!
+Hi Katie!
 Thank you for posting this, I’m excited to start making it!!
 The only change needed is the wood quantities.
 We need 6 of the 1x4’s @ 8 ft to make the project as is.
 Thanks again!!

 Hey Jackie!
 Thanks so much for letting me know that!
 I'll definitely take a look and make some updates 🙂 Good luck with your project! would love to see how it turns out!!